van-ibm/watsonworkspace-demo/README.md

 Additionally, any actors will be authenticated and their photos uploaded.

 After all actors are authenticated, you can use the `enter` key on the terminal to send manual messages or wait for automatic messages to queue.

+## Controlling the App
+Use the following commands to control how lines are processed:
+- [s] Skip the line
+- [c] Copy the line to the clipboard
+- [z] Back up one line
+- [space] Process the line

 ## Stopping or Restarting